-Mergesort is an O(n log n) complexity algorithm for sorting, and although it is in practice faster than heapsort due to smaller coefficients hidden in the O-notation, it does not sort in place.
-So heap and mergesort already provide us two sorting algorithms with good complexity and a trade-off between computational- and memory complexity.
-But the most used sorting algorithm is neither merge- nor heapsort but quicksort.
+Mergesort is an $O(n \log n)$ complexity algorithm for sorting, and although it is in practice faster than heapsort due to smaller coefficients hidden in the O-notation, it does not sort in place.
+So heap and mergesort already provide us two sorting algorithms with low asymptotic complexity and a trade-off between computational- and memory complexity.
+However, the most used sorting algorithm is neither merge- nor heapsort, but quicksort.
 The basic idea of quicksort is similar to mergesort: in each step, the array is divided in two parts that are sorted recursively until a trivial case (an array of size 1) is reached.

-The division phase in quicksort is different from that in mergesort: instead of splitting the array in two approximately equal sized subarrays, the first element of the array is chosen as the pivot, and the array is partitioned so that elements left from the pivot are smaller or equal to the pivot, and all the elements to its right larger than the pivot.
+The division phase in quicksort is different from that of mergesort: instead of splitting the array in two approximately equal sized subarrays, the first element of the array is chosen as the pivot, and the array is partitioned so that the elements left from the pivot will be smaller or equal to the pivot, and all the elements to its right larger than the pivot.
 The partitioning is done iteratively by growing these two partitions starting from the first and the last indices, respectively.